 Recently, the importance of blood-borne TF has been shown.
 TF antigen and activity was found in the whole blood and plasma samples in different subsets of patients (Doshi et al. 2002).
 Neutrophils and monocytes were identified by immunostaining as the main source of circulating TF.
 Recent data also indicate that circulating TF may be more important for initiation and propagation of the thrombus formation than TF originating from the vessel wall.
 Platelet-derived microvesicles are the prevalent location of the plasma TF.
 This was confirmed by the presence of full-length TF in the microvesicles acutely shedded from activated platelets.
 Blood TF activity is thus dependent on the microvesicle and activated platelet TF and enables the entire coagulation system to proceed on a restricted cell surface (Müller et al. 2003).
-These platelet-derived microvesicles possibly transfer platelet - released TF to monocytes (Scholz et al. 2002).
-Chou et al. and Niemetz showed that blood-borne TF associated with hematopoietic cell-derived microparticles contributes considerably to the thrombus formation (Chou et al. 2004, Niemetz 2005).
+These platelet-derived microvesicles possibly transfer platelet-released TF to monocytes (Scholz et al. 2002).
+Chou et al. (2004) and Niemetz (2005) showed that blood-borne TF associated with hematopoietic cellderived microparticles contributes considerably to the thrombus formation.